irinagain/irinagain.github.io/resources.md

  **On Writing**

-Any brilliant idea can be killed by horrible writing.
+Any brilliant idea can be killed by horrible writing (or so I've been told by some journal editors).
 Fortunately, good writing can be learned and there are numeruous resources out there to help.
 If you are a TAMU student, then you may want to consult
  - [University Writing Center](http://writingcenter.tamu.edu)
  - [POWER Writing Services](http://power.tamu.edu)